livetheoogway/python-uime/README.md

 ## TL;DR

-**What you get:** In three lines you have a hosted UI where every argument becomes an input, responses render in rich JSON, and the whole thing still feels feather-light because it is plain HTML/CSS/JS (no React, no design system du jour).<br>
+**What you get:** In just three lines of code, all regular functions of your python code will be ready to use on a UI.
+Every argument of these functions becomes input forms and on using them, their responses get render in rich JSON.
+All this, while the whole thing still feels feather-light because it is plain HTML/CSS/JS (no React, no design system du jour).<br>
 <br><br>
 **What you keep:** Your playful, slightly chaotic script-driven workflow.
 UI-Me just gives it buttons, dark mode, and a logo.<br>
 <br><br>
-**What to look at first:** The [Motivation](#motivation) story is short and spicy, but if your build server is already screaming, here’s the gif version:<br>
+**What to look at first:** The [Motivation](#motivation) story is short and spicy, but if your build server is already screaming, here’s the gif version of what to expect:<br>
 <br><br>
 ![demo.gif](resources/demo.gif)